mrgaaron/docs/source/concepts/pipeline.rst

 A pipeline defines a sequence of operations that are applied to a stream of data from a sensor, resulting in a new output stream of data points.
-Pipeline operations are typically mathematical functions, such as applying a scale factor or averaging over a period of time.
+Pipeline operations are typically mathematical functions, such as daily max/min rollups.

 Pipelines operate individually on each sensor in a selector.
 Therefore, for a basic pipeline, there's a one-to-one correspondence between input sensor streams and